SRGSSR/srgdataprovider-ios/docs/Service-availability.md

 The maximum page size for all services supporting pagination is 100.
 The default page size is 10.
 A special _unlimited_ page size is available for some requests to return all entries at once.

+#### Remark

+Services are currently only available for SRG SSR vendors (SRF, RTS, RSI, RTR and SWI), not for regional vendors (TVO, Canal Alpha).

 ## TV services

 ### Channels and livestreams